Anastasios Douvikas: International career

 On 24 March 2021, Douvikas was called up to the Greece senior team by coach John van 't Schip for the forthcoming 2022 FIFA World Cup qualifiers against Spain and Georgia.
 On 28 March 2021, he made his debut with the national team as a substitute in a friendly against Honduras.

 Personal life

-Douvikas family is from Argolis, where Tasos grew up.
+Douvikas family is from Argolis, where he grew up.
 His father, Giannis, is a former professional footballer, who also is a trainer.